breatheco-de/content/src/content/lesson/build-layouts.md

 Pinterest made this layout universally known.
 By using this "innovative" UI, they became one of the most visited websites over the internet.
 Masonry will distribute the containers in the best way possible: first trying to cover the whole row while appending (adding at the end of) more boxes to the right, and then jumping to the next row when there is no longer enough space.

 Another great thing about Masonry is that each box can have its own height.
 That is challenging in CSS because some older browsers don’t support that feature yet and you will have to use Javascript to patch it.

-<iframe width="100%" height="300" src="//jsfiddle.net/BreatheCode/shd562xg/2/embedded/html,css,result/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>
+<iframe width="100%" height="300" src="//jsfiddle.net/BreatheCode/ovp1nj3s/5/embedded/html,css,result/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

 ## Popups / Modal Windows / Alerts
 ***

-he default Javascript alert is ugly and limited [(click here to check it out)](https://www.w3schools.com/js/js_popup.asp).
+The default Javascript alert is ugly and limited [(click here to check it out)](https://www.w3schools.com/js/js_popup.asp).
 Nobody likes to use them, that’s why developers always have to build their own modals.

 To replicate the alert behavior you have to: